Squats: How To Squat Properly & Avoid 4 Common Mistakes

-Don’t worry, by the end of this article you’ll know exactly how to do a squat properly and you’ll never skip leg day again.
+By the end of this article you’ll know exactly how to do a squat properly and you’ll never skip leg day again.
 You’ll also learn tips that will help you avoid squat mistakes and correct your squat form.

-The Squat exercise mainly targets the thighs (quadriceps & hamstrings) and the glutes.
+The squat exercise mainly targets the thighs (quadriceps & hamstrings) and the glutes.
 However, core strength & stability, ankle mobility, back muscles, calves, and other factors play an important role when you are doing this exercise.

 - Find a foot stance that feels best for you.
 Pointing your toes slightly outwards helps some, but keeping them parallel is fine, too.
-If you’re not sure what’s best, start by putting your feet shoulder-width apart and pointed about 15 degrees outwards.
+If you’re not sure what’s best, start by putting your feet shoulder-width apart and pointing about 15 degrees outwards.

 - Tense your abs like someone is about to punch you.

 Very often the first thing people do when they want to squat is bend their knees.
 Not only does that make a proper squat impossible, it also places a lot of unnecessary stress on the knees.

 - When you start the squat, think “sit back” not “bend at the knees”.

 - Move your butt backward as you lower your hips towards the floor, and feel the weight shift to your heels.

 “Sit back” – before you start to lower yourself, think “sit back”.
 You can practice this with a chair (without sitting on it).
 Make a very controlled descent and touch the seat of the chair before getting up.
 Once you master this, you can do bodyweight or weighted squats without a chair.
 To view a correct squat form in action, follow along with this exercise routine on the adidas Training app.

 You might notice your knees “caving in” the deeper you squat.
 This might help you get lower, but it puts too much stress on your knees.